 For the last couple of weeks I have been exploring the current state of the print-on-demand and drop-shipping industry.
+(This page was initially written in October of 2020, with a few minor updates/additions in November of 2021.)
 I’ve also been looking at how well those solutions integrate with both WooCommerce and Shopify as a starting point for a new Humanitou shop that can help fund the podcast and our small studio space, as well as provide an additional creative outlet with products we love.

 The short answer is, it’s not looking good.
 There are an infinite number of items to print on produced by companies around the globe, as well as any third-party printers they work with.
 For many of those companies, there is a problematic lack of transparency as it relates to the supply chain and seemingly atrocious customer service across the board.
 (Take a look at Trustpilot reviews and Shopify community posts for the companies below to see what I mean).